 A member of the Bichon family of white, fluffy dogs—they’re also known as the Bichon Bolognese—they originated in the Italian city of Bologna, from which they take their name.

-They excel at charming people to get their way, and can be difficult to housetrain, so be patient and consistent.
+They excel at charming people to get their way, and can be difficult to housetrain, so stay patient and consistent with training.

 4. Boston Terrier

 The Boston Terrier may have been bred to be a ferocious pit-fighter, but you’d never know it today.